Planning a holiday from Singapore and want to bring your helper abroad? Check what visas your helper needs to travel with you.

 Planning a family holiday from Singapore?
 We are truly blessed in Singapore to have the benefit of live-in help – and, come vacation time with the kids, we know their support is priceless.
 So, if you’re thinking about bringing your live-in helper on holiday too, you’re going to need to know the nitty-gritty details on how to get visas for helpers.
 Thankfully, applying for visas for your foreign domestic worker (FDW) is relatively simple, and we’ve done the homework for you.
-Read on for our handy list of requirements for helpers of Filipino and Indonesian nationality to popular holiday spots and VTL-friendly destinations.
+Read on for our handy list of requirements for helpers of Filipino and Indonesian nationality to popular holiday spots and kid-friendly destinations.
 Plan well in advance (at least a month for visa processing, preferably when you book tickets) because who wants last-minute stress at Changi Airport when your helper can’t get past immigration!
 So, here’s a guide on how to get visas for helpers…

 Did you know that Denmark is the happiest nation worldwide?
 That’s right!
 Head to this country – home to happy people and stunning design and architecture – and be prepared to be left in awe.
 With a processing time of 15 to 45 days, all you have to do is book an appointment online to submit your helper’s visa application to the Embassy of Denmark’s Joint Visa Application Centre in person, with a fee of DKK 598 (S$125).
 You’ve got to love the Danish for keeping it simple!

 If you haven’t visited the city of love – AKA Paris – it’s time you do!
-France is known for its iconic Eiffel Tower, delish cheese, croissants, bubbly Champagne and full bodied wine, and so much more.
-If you’re bringing your FDW for a stay less than 90 days, navigate through the République Française website to start off the visa application process.
+France is known for its iconic Eiffel Tower, delish cheese, croissants, bubbly Champagne and full-bodied wine, and so much more.
+If you’re bringing your FDW for a stay of less than 90 days, navigate through the République Française website to start off the visa application process.
 The fees are based on the duration of the trip and the type of visa.

 What better way to celebrate Christmas than in Germany?
 Bring along your helper for a festive break to the land of poets and thinkers!
 Apply for a Schengen visa at the German Visa Application Centre.
 There, your helper will have to make an appointment to submit their application along with relevant documents with a fee of EUR 80 (S$125) on top of a service charge of EUR 34.13 (S$53.40).
-Allow a processing time of at least 15 days given the current pandemic.

 In the land of romanticism, Italy is the spot!
 Delish, authentic Italian grub, scrumptious wine, beautiful ambience, you name it.
 If you want to bring your FDW to enjoy a slice of Italy, make sure to apply for the tourist visa for your helper at the BLS Italy Application Centre.
 Check out their downloadable document checklist to make sure your FDW has the necessary documents.
-Expect a fee of S$127.60 + S$33.50 (service charge) and payment to be made in Sing dollars cash.
+Expect a fee of S$114.40 + S$29.80 (service charge) and payment to be made in Sing dollars cash.
 We love that they provide us with a nifty guide on how to apply for the visa on their website.

 Beaut windmills, cheese markets and Amsterdam canals – the Netherlands is the best place for sightseeing and did we mention the Northern Lights?
 Just wow!
 You can opt for the short-stay Schengen visa for your helper by completing a hard copy of the online application form.
 Make use of the tracking feature to keep tabs of your application online or via SMS.
 A step-by-step guide is provided to apply for visas fuss-free.